 The sign-up bonus is valuable, to be sure.
-According to our points and miles valuation guide, Marriot points are worth 0.8 cents each.
-That makes the sign-up bonus worth about $1,400, if you earn both the three free nights (valued at 150,000 points) and the additional 25,000 points.
+According to our points and miles valuation guide, Marriot points are worth around 0.4 cents each.
+That makes the sign-up bonus worth up to $400 when redeemed properly.

 Also, you may not want to use all your points in one go, especially not for just a few nights.
 If you want to earn a hotel credit card sign-up bonus and get as many nights out of it as possible, this card may not be the right fit until the limited-time offer expires.

 Once you’ve opened the card, you can earn up to 200,000 bonus points per calendar year by referring your friends to apply for the card.
 You’ll get 40,000 points for each person you refer who uses your link to apply and gets approved.
 It may not be easy to maximize that benefit every calendar year, but even one referral can make a huge difference.